-I think that is what I like the most about ergonomics; you never quite know what is next on your agenda!
+That is what I like the most about ergonomics; you never quite know what is next on your agenda!
 I appreciate the opportunity to share my ergonomics experience with you.

 I’m reasonably sure the word, ‘ergonomics’ is not new to you.
 At this point it seems the word has entered the lexicon of common usage.
 This was not always the case.